Wingert History, Family Crest & Coats of Arms

 - Kenneth D. Wingert, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 2004

-- George Wingert, American Democrat politician, Candidate for U.S. Representative from Kansas 5th District, 1990
+- George Wingert, American Democratic Party politician, Candidate for U.S. Representative from Kansas 5th District, 1990

 - Lutz Wingert (b.
 1958), German philosopher, awarded the Karl Jaspers Prize in 1998